- It’s what they’ve always known

 Mitchell’s Wool Fat Soap shaving soap (and their other soap?) appears to be made in England (in Bradford?).
 Their website is simply awful and it’s hard to tell anything from there, but some pictures from the internet (see below and here) seem to suggest it is made in England (not sure about the ceramic pot).
 There’s a good video review here – http://www.mitchellswoolfatsoap.co.uk

-Mr Natty moustache wax, shampoo, lip salve, beard elixir, shave soap, after shave, candles, and a handy universal soap that can be used as soap, deodorant, shave soap and shampoo (and presumably clothes washing but not toothpaste it seems).
+Mr Natty moustache wax, shampoo, lip salve, beard elixir, shave soap, after shave, candles, and soap, including a handy universal soap that can be used as soap, deodorant, shave soap and shampoo (and presumably clothes washing but not toothpaste it seems).
 All Mr Natty preparations are made in England and call comply with the maximum airline size of 100ml.
+The products I have tried have been great, although I have tried their soap.
 Please note that their wash bags are made in the USA – http://www.mrnatty.com

 To find more British made cosmetics and beauty products, use the categories on the right.
 Have a look around the internet too and you may find more British made soaps and choose a British made soap at the supermarket by checking the packaging for where it is made.